nest/nest-simulator/doc/topology/Topology_UserManual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Connections between Topology layers are created by calling ``Connect``, as
-with normal GIDCollections.
+with normal NodeCollections.
 But in addition to the usual ways one could
-connect GIDCollections, having spatial information about the nodes makes
+connect NodeCollections, having spatial information about the nodes makes
 position-based options available.
 In many cases when connecting layers, a
 mask will be specified.
 Mask specifications are described in
 Sec. \ :ref:`3.3 <sec:conn_masks>`.